PrismarineJS/mineflayer/docs/api.md

  * `list` - scoreboard placed in list
  * `0-18` - slots defined in [protocol](https://wiki.vg/Protocol#Display_Scoreboard)

+#### bot.teams

+All teams known to the bot

+#### bot.teamMap

+Mapping of member to team.
+Uses usernames for players and UUIDs for entities.

 #### bot.controlState

 An object whose keys are the main control states: ['forward', 'back', 'left', 'right', 'jump', 'sprint', 'sneak'].